priyanshuC123/job_portal/README.md

 - **Role-Based Access Control**: Different functionalities are accessible based on whether the user is a student, employer, or university employee.
 - **Job Posting**: Employers can post jobs, specifying details like title, description, requirements, location, salary range, and eligible universities.
 - **Job Application**: Students can view job listings and apply for jobs.
 Employers can view and manage applications.
-- **University Management**: University employees can manage their university's profile and message to employers.
+- **University Management**: University employees can manage their university's profile.
-- **Responsive Design**: The app is fully responsive and works seamlessly on all devices.

 ## Tech Stack